melsman/mlkit/doc/arm64-code-continuations.md

 # Passing code continuations in the ARM64 emitter

-The changes proposed here are now implemented.
-See the [implementation results](arm64-continuation-results.md) for measurements and validation.
+The changes proposed here are now implemented, including suffix passing through the remaining primitive and runtime emitters.
+See the [implementation results](arm64-continuation-results.md) for measurements and the validation scope of each step.

 Passing the remaining instruction list into each emitter is a good fit for this backend.
 Use the same approach as X64: an explicit `inst list` argument,